Hot on the heels of the all-night party celebrating the official start of the summer (known as the Noche de San Juan) come the next festivities.

 Did you know?

 A giant sculpture on the Malaga seafront pays homage to a marengo.
-Check it out on our Alternative Malaga Bike Tour.
+Check it out on our Going West Bike Route.

 Once the procession reaches the port, the statue boards one of the fishing boats in the flotilla and sets out to sea for the blessing and floral offering.
 According to local customs, all fishing boats in the community join the entourage so there’s usually a big group of boats and ships of all shapes and sizes accompanying the Virgin.